Optimal Capacity Modification for Stable Matchings with Ties: Abstract

 \section{Abstract}

-We consider the Hospitals/Residents (\HR) problem in the presence of ties in preference lists.
-Among the three notions of stability, viz. weak, strong, and super stability, we focus on the notion of strong stability.
-Strong stability has many desirable properties, both theoretically and practically; however, its existence is not guaranteed.
+We consider the Hospitals/Residents (\HR) problem in the presence of ties in hospital preferences.
+Among the three notions of stability, namely weak stability, strong stability, and super-stability, we focus on the notion of strong stability.
+Strong stability has many desirable properties, both theoretically and in practice; however, its existence is not guaranteed.
+In this paper, our objective is to optimally increase the quotas of hospitals to ensure that a strongly stable matching exists in the modified instance.